X-ray2CTPA: Leveraging Diffusion Models to Enhance Pulmonary Embolism Classification: Methods

 The limited number of samples in our dataset, their substantial size and 3D nature, were the main considerations for our model architecture selection.
 The model is constructed from a two-step approach: first, the images are encoded into a low-dimensional latent space using a frozen pretrained 2D-VAE and subsequently, a 3D diffusion probabilistic model is trained on the latent representation of the data.
 The compressed nature of the low-dimensional latent space inherently enables faster training and inference and alleviates the problem of limited computational resources.
 An outline of our model architecture is presented in \textbf{Fig. \ref{fig:model}}.

-We used the pretrained version of a 2D-VAE that was fine-tuned from the original kl-f8 autoencoder to improve the reconstruction of faces \cite{2dvae1,2dvae2}.
-The model remained frozen without any further fine-tuning for our dataset.
 The 3D-CTPA scans were fed to the 2D-VAE sequentially slice by slice and then concatenated before being fed into the 3D diffusion model.
 For the conditional setting, we added 2D CXR scans as conditioning to the diffusion model.
-We hypothesize that the CXR to CTPA modality shift is more like text to image conversion rather than image-to-image inpainting.
+We hypothesize that the CXR to CTPA modality shift is more like text to image conversion rather than image-to-image in-painting.
 Therefore, we applied the conditioning by concatenation of the CXR embedding throughout the 3D U-net layers, rather than applying it as concatenation to the noise as input of the U-net.
 The CXR was encoded to a 512-vector using BiomedCLIP Visual encoder \cite{medclip}.
 We further improve the 3D scan generation by imposing a 4 layered 3D discriminator at the output of the diffusion process.
 In addition, a DenseNet3D-121 \cite{huang2018densely} classification was also applied on the generated latents to introduce label information and improve classification results.